 - Upgrade to better-managed and faster WordPress hosting.

-- Disable object like a plugin (or a widget).
+- Disable objects like a plugin (or a widget).

 - Optimize database.